geek/graphi/README.md

 ### With hapi routes

 You can also define resolvers as hapi routes.
 As a result, each resolver is able to benefit from route caching, custom auth strategies, and all of the other powerful hapi routing features.
-Each route should use the custom method `'graphql'` and the path should be the key name for the resolver prefixed with `/`.
+Each route should either use the custom method `'graphql'` or it should add a tag named `'graphql'` and the path should be the key name for the resolver prefixed with `/`.
 You can also mix and match existing resolvers with routes.

 ```javascript
 const schema = `